 This series is called “Successful Queries,” and I’m posting actual query letter examples that succeeded in getting writers signed with agents.
 In addition to posting these query letter samples, we will also get to hear thoughts from the writer's literary agent as to why the letter worked.

-The 65th installment in this series is with agent Adriann Ranta (formerly of Wolf Literary; now with Foundry Literary + Media) for Mindy McGinnis's young adult novel, NOT A DROP TO DRINK (Sept.
+Today features agent Adriann Ranta (formerly of Wolf Literary; now with Foundry Literary + Media) for Mindy McGinnis's young adult novel, Not a Drop to Drink (Sept.
 2013, Katharine Tegen Books), a post-apocalyptic survival tale set in a world where freshwater is almost non-existent.
 Mindy McGinnis is a YA author and librarian.
 She blogs at Writer, Writer Pants on Fire and contributes to the group blogs Book Pregnant, Friday the Thirteeners, From the Write Angle, The Class of 2k13, The Lucky 13s & The League of Extraordinary Writers.
 You can find her on Twitter, Tumblr & Facebook.

 Dear Ms. Ranta:

 Lynn was nine the first time she killed to defend the pond.
 Seven years later, violence is her native tongue in a time when an ounce of fresh water is worth more than gold and firewood equals life during bitter rural winters.
 Death wanders the countryside in many forms: thirst, cholera, coyotes, and the guns of strangers.